 Mayo Clinic-led researchers have discovered a new role for PD-L1 in cancer.
 They found that cancer cells also use PD-L1 to promote their resistance to cancer therapy by improving their ability to fix DNA damage caused by radiotherapy or chemotherapy.
 According to Robert Mutter, M.D., a Mayo Clinic radiation oncologist and co-corresponding author along with Zhenkun Lou, Ph.D., and Haidong Dong, M.D., an antibody named H1A can be used to target this function of PD-L1 in cancers.

 At Mayo Clinic, research is integral to everything we do.
 From the laboratory bench to each patient's bedside, from training our own care providers to improving health for our global community, we are continuously striving to transform the practice of medicine, one piece of evidence at a time.
 Read about the Mayo Model of Research.

-Tags: aging, artificial intelligence, basic science, brain tumor, cancer, cardiology, Center for the Science of Health Care Delivery, chemotherapy, clinical trials, collaboration, coronary bypass, diabetes, discovery research, DNA, DNA testing, Findings, gynecology, Haidong Dong, HPV, hysterectomy, immunotherapy, individualized medicine, Innovations, kidney disease, Mayo Clinic Cancer Center, Mayo Clinic Proceedings, mental health, Native American, News, oncology, opioids, pancreatic cancer, radiation therapy, radiology, Research News Roundup, Robert Mutter, Rochester Epidemiology Project, senescent cells, Shannon Laughlin-Tommaso, Tyler Oesterle, Zhenkun Lou
+Tags: aging, angioplasty, artificial intelligence, basic science, brain tumor, cancer, cardiology, Center for the Science of Health Care Delivery, chemotherapy, clinical trials, collaboration, coronary bypass, diabetes, discovery research, DNA, DNA testing, Findings, gynecology, Haidong Dong, HPV, hysterectomy, immunotherapy, individualized medicine, Innovations, kidney disease, Mayo Clinic Cancer Center, Mayo Clinic Proceedings, mental health, Native American, News, oncology, opioids, pancreatic cancer, radiation therapy, radiology, Research News Roundup, Robert Mutter, Rochester Epidemiology Project, senescent cells, Shannon Laughlin-Tommaso, Tyler Oesterle, Zhenkun Lou